peardeck/automation-code-challenge-test/README.md

 6. Enter your gmail password
 7. Click on Next Button again
 8. You should land on the homepage - https://app.peardeck.com/home/?action=signin&idProvider=google#
-9. Check any element on the homepage to complete the test
+9. Verify any element on the homepage to complete the test

 ## Timing